History of the Pittsburgh Steelers: 2013–2018: "Killer B's" era

-2019: Roethlisberger goes down
+2019–2021: Roethlisberger's injury and retirement

 After revamping the roster to replace Bell and Brown, the Steelers suffered a 33–3 loss to the rival New England Patriots on Sunday Night Football in week 1 of the 2019 season.
 The following week, Ben Roethlisberger suffered a torn UCL in a 28–26 loss to the Seattle Seahawks, which would require Tommy John surgery, ending his season.
 He was replaced by Mason Rudolph thereafter.
 In Mason Rudolph's first start, the Steelers lost to the San Francisco 49ers despite causing 5 turnovers during the game.
 The next week, the Steelers gave a dominating performance against the Bengals.
 Rudolph threw for 229 yards and 2 TDs and the defense had 8 sacks and an interception.
 Rudolph was then injured in the following week's contest against the Baltimore Ravens after being hit by Ravens free safety Earl Thomas.
 Rudolph was ruled out with a concussion and Devlin Hodges replaced him for the remainder of the game.
 The Steelers went on to lose in overtime.
 Following the loss, RB Jaylen Samuels underwent Arthroscopic Knee Surgery which was rumored to hold him out for a month of the season.
 Devlin Hodges got his first career start in Los Angeles against the Chargers.
 Hodges threw for 132 yards and a touchdown during the game and the Steelers pulled out a much needed victory.
 During the game, the Steelers leading sacker, Stephon Tuitt, left the game with a pectoral injury.
 He was later ruled out for the season and placed on the IR.